sonos/dinghy/README.md

 * Save it somewhere.
 * You should get the dreadful projects settings.
 The only thing that is relevant is the "Signing" bit.
-    * Plug-in your iPhone (or the device you want to run test on).
-    * XCode should "repair" your project by obtaining a code-signing certificate for your phone.
+    * If you see your Team there, and nothing red or yellows shows up, then you're OK.
+In some cases, you have to push the "repair" button to actually obtain a certificate from Apple.

 If you're using a Apple ID free account, you will need to come back once a week to refresh the certificate (aka "repair").
 Paying account generate